Partial Optimality in the Preordering Problem: Experiments

 We examine the algorithms defined in \Cref{section:algorithms} for deciding the partial optimality conditions established in \Cref{section:conditions} empirically, on three collections of instances of the preordering problem.
-We report the percentage of variables fixed as well as the runtime.
-The \textsc{c}++ code of the algorithms and for reproducing the experiments is provided in~\citet{stein-code-2026}.
+We report percentages of variables fixed and runtimes on one core of an Intel Core i9-12900KF and 64 GB of RAM.
+The code of the algorithms and for reproducing the experiments is provided in \citet{stein-code-2026}.